 - Works of Andreas Gryphius at Wikisource (in German)

-- Horribilicribrifax (PDF; Fraktur-Reprint in der Arno-Schmidt-Referenzbibliothek der GASL)
+- Horribilicribrifax (Fraktur-Reprint in der Arno-Schmidt-Referenzbibliothek der GASL)

 - Works by or about Andreas Gryphius at Internet Archive